playcanvas/developer.playcanvas.com/docs/user-manual/xr/input-sources.md

 ## GamePad

-If the platform supports the [WebXR Gamepads Module][4], then an input source might have an associated [GamePad][5] object with it, which provides access to its buttons, triggers, axes, and other input hardware states:
+If the platform supports the [WebXR Gamepads Module][4], then an input source might have an associated [GamePad][5] object with it, which provides access to its buttons, triggers, axes and other input hardware states:

 ```javascript
 const gamepad = inputSource.gamepad;